-The Romulo Peace Center offers classes in breathwork, yoga, and other activities that help people discover the best parts of themselves.
-The Center is also available to rent for large (or small) gatherings related to yoga and other contemplative practices, with all rental proceeds going toward building a more climate-resilient Philippines.
+The Romulo Peace Center offers classes in breathwork, yoga, and other practices that help people discover the best versions of themselves.
+The Center is also available to rent for gatherings related to yoga and other contemplative practices, with all rental proceeds going toward building a more climate-resilient Philippines.
 If you’d like to keep up with our events and classes, then the best thing to do is register (there’s an option to register on the menu bar).
 Come and visit us soon!

 The romulo peace center

-The Romulo Peace Center is a gathering place for contemplative practices such as yoga, pranayama, and meditation—and a healing modality called TRE.
+The Romulo Peace Center is a gathering place for contemplative practices such as yoga and pranayama—and a healing modality called TRE.
 General Romulo, for whom it was named, was one of the Philippines’ greatest public servants and international thinkers.

 Modeling her grandfather, who won the United Nations Peace Prize, Liana wishes to do her share in the global shift toward peace.
 “We wanted to build a center dedicated to activities that protect peace, promote spiritual growth, and hopefully produce nicer people,” she says.
 “We have to be kind and compassionate individuals first, because to stop killing it’s individuals that have to refuse to kill.
 To stop cheating and corruption, we have to get people to want to behave with integrity.”

 Raised among extended family in her grandfather’s household, Liana grew up thinking of the world as a small place made up of interdependent nations, each one needing to do its share—not just of effort but also of yielding.
 A longtime practitioner of yoga, she feels the urgent necessity of shifting to more sustainable ways of tenanting the planet, citing climate change and disasters like Yolanda.
-In general, she promotes a shift toward “world communal living,” a term her grandfather used in 1945, at the founding of the United Nations, in a speech that prompted the only standing ovation at the nine-week conference.
+She promotes a shift toward “world communal living,” a term her grandfather used in 1945, at the founding of the United Nations, in a speech that elicited the only ovation at the nine-week conference.